RempahPedia/rempahpedia-cc/README.md

 ## Description

 Rempahpedia is a mobile application that allows users to explore various spices.
 Our backend server supports the mobile app by providing all necessary APIs for data retrieval and management.
+This application is developed using expressJS and postgreSQL.
+Service used for this application are cloud run, cloud sql, cloud storage and firebase.

 ## Production URL